ellimist/shorty/README.md

 ## Tips

 * Less is more, small is beautiful, you know the drill — stick to the requirements.
+* Use the right tool for the job, rails is highly discouraged.
 * Don't try to make the microservice play well with others, the system is all yours.
 * No need to take care of domains, that's for a reverse proxy to handle.
 * Unit tests > Integration tests, but be careful with untested parts of the system.